bilabashadille09-source/project-open-source-/README.md

 3. Write a short summary of the findings.
 4. Create and complete the README file on GitHub.
 5. Add a Project Board to track teamwork and progress.
-6. Final review and submission of the project for evaluation.
+6. Final review and submission of the project for evaluation

 ## Collaborators: